HiThereCommunity/graphql-joke/README.md

+# graphql-todo-list-reference

+Best practices for implementing a graphQL based on an example todo-list node.js server app

-# GraphQL Todo List - WORK IN PROGRESS
+WORK IN PROGRESS

 ## Getting Started